The First Two Years

 The dissertation committee is composed of at least three members, two of whom must be Archaeology program faculty members.
 The chair of the committee must be a member of the Archaeology program faculty.
 Normally the prospectus examination committee and the dissertation committee are composed of the same individuals, although it may be appropriate that substitutions or additions be made.
 A complete draft of the dissertation must be received by all members of the dissertation committee at least two months before the approved dissertation is due at the Registrar’s office and must be approved by that committee at least one month before the Registrar’s due date.
 A draft of the dissertation must be made available to other members of the Department at least two weeks before the private defense (see below).
 The text of the dissertation, exclusive of charts, figures, references cited, and appendices, ordinarily may not exceed 250 typewritten double-spaced pages.

-The dissertation ordinarily must be 1) assessed by the dissertation committee at least 1.5 months before the dissertation is due at the Registrar’s office, 2) formally defended in a closed meeting (private defense) with the dissertation committee and other interested faculty members approximately one month before the Registrar’s due date, and 3) presented orally to a general audience, including other faculty members (public defense) as soon as possible after a successful private defense.
+The dissertation ordinarily must be 1) assessed by the dissertation committee at least 1.5 months before the dissertation is due at the Registrar’s office, 2) formally defended in a closed meeting (private defense) with the dissertation committee and other interested faculty members approximately one month before the Registrar’s due date, and 3) presented orally to a general audience, including other faculty members (public presentation) as soon as possible after a successful private defense.
 After successful completion of the above assessments and after the incorporation of any required revisions, signatures of the committee members must be obtained on the dissertation acceptance certificate, which is submitted with the dissertation to the Registrar’s office.
 Note that the above timetables are estimates.
 The candidate should discuss timetables with the chair of the PhD committee.

 Dissertations are submitted electronically.
 The final manuscript of the dissertation must conform to the requirements described in Dissertations.
-Students are expected to submit a complete draft of the dissertation by the end of the sixth year of graduate study, and ordinarily the dissertation must be approved by the end of the eighth year of graduate study or the student will be required to withdraw (see above).
+Students are expected to submit a complete draft of the dissertation by the end of the sixth year of graduate study, and ordinarily, the dissertation must be approved by the end of the eighth year of graduate study or the student will be required to withdraw (see above).

 The PhD dissertation should normally fall between 300 and 400 double-spaced pages in length.
 Given that most reputable academic publishers will not consider unrevised dissertations for publication, students are encouraged to anticipate revision by aiming to stay at or below this optimal length.
 Any student expecting to defend a dissertation of more than 450 pages should petition for the prior agreement of the faculty, which will base its decision on the student’s research committee’s evaluation and other relevant information.